joaohenggeler/eternal-wanderer/Source/README.md

 * `use_guessed_encoding_as_fallback`: enable to use the character encoding guessed by the Wayback Machine as the fallback.
 Only used if `enable_fallback_encoding` is enabled.

 * `ffmpeg_path`: the path to the FFmpeg executables directory.
 May be null if FFmpeg is already in the PATH.

-* `ffmpeg_global_args`: a list of arguments to always pass to FFmpeg.
-Note that the `-y` argument used to overwrite the output file is always passed.

 * `language_names`: maps a language's ISO 639-1 code to its name.
 This currently only lists the languages supported by the Microsoft Speech API.